 - the ability to understand spoken Khmer and to engage in short spoken discourse on everyday topics

 Total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

-The course provides an introduction to spoken and basic written Khmer language with emphasis on practical written and spoken Khmer.
+The module provides an introduction to spoken and basic written Khmer language with emphasis on practical written and spoken Khmer.
 All of the more important grammatical structures of the language are introduced.
 Communicative practice is established through learning language around dialogues and readings dealing with a range of everyday situations, including travelling, buying, selling, eating in restaurants and family life.

-The course equips students with a basic knowledge of Khmer and practice of using Khmer in a variety of everyday situations.
-It allows students to interact with Khmer speakers in Khmer and to use original Khmer-language sources within the level covered in the course.
+The module equips students with a basic knowledge of Khmer and practice of using Khmer in a variety of everyday situations.
+It allows students to interact with Khmer speakers in Khmer and to use original Khmer-language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Khmer language and the histories, societies and cultures associated with Khmer.

 Method of assessment

 One three-hour written paper taken in May/June (70%); one 15 minute oral examination (20%); 4 assessed classroom tasks (10%).